uber/cadence-java-client/README.md

 workflow can use more than one activity interface and call more that one activity method from the same interface.
 The only requirement is that activity method arguments and return values are serializable to byte array using provided [DataConverter](src/main/java/com/uber/cadence/converter/DataConverter.java) interface.
-The default implementation uses JSON serializer, but any alternative serialization mechanism is pluggable.
+The default implementation uses JSON serializer, but an alternative implementation can be easily configured.

 ```Java
 public interface FileProcessingActivities {